MyraWang0406/PSM-DID-uplift/README.md

 This repository contains a research prototype for exploring how causal inference concepts can support more inspectable traffic attribution and operational decision-making.

 The system is not intended as a production causal inference platform.
-It is a prototype for studying how methods such as PSM, DID, and uplift modeling can be translated into decision-support workflows for product and growth teams.
+It is a prototype for studying how methods such as PSM, DID, and uplift reasoning can be translated into decision-support workflows for product and growth teams.

 ## Project Information